 Genetics: Pure Lao – Thai Landrace Strain

-Sourcing: The Real Seed Company, personally collected at source in Laos, Southeast Asia, 2019
+Sourcing: The Real Seed Company, Laos, Southeast Asia, 2019

 Purpose: Ganja (seedless or lightly seeded buds)